 What is NAFTA?

-NAFTA is a trilateral free-trade deal that came into force in January 1994, signed by President Bill Clinton, Mexican president Carlos Salinas, and Canadian prime minister Jean Chrétien.
+NAFTA is a trilateral free-trade deal that came into force in January 1994, signed by U.S. president Bill Clinton, Mexican president Carlos Salinas, and Canadian prime minister Jean Chrétien.
 The central thrust of the agreement is to eliminate most tariffs on products traded among the United States, Mexico, and Canada.
 The terms of the agreement called for these tariffs to be phased out gradually, and the final aspects of the deal weren't fully implemented until January 1, 2008.
 The deal swept away import tariffs in several industries: agriculture was a major focus, but tariffs were also reduced on items like textiles and automobiles.
 NAFTA also implemented intellectual-property protections, established dispute-resolution mechanisms, and set up regional labor and environmental safeguards, though some critics now lobby for stronger measures on this front.

 How do economists assess NAFTA's economic impact?